Story - Last flight

 Ecthelion exhaled slowly.
 "Yes.
 Oíkos Triírous.
 These are theirs.
 But I did not count them."

 Orchaldor turned to a nearby wall panel, accessing the logs.
 "She is right.
 The rearguard convoy to Oíkos Trie...
 Triar... whatever, was listed as one JG-AS, five JG-TRs, and a single JG-CT.
-Only three Juggernauts made it back."
+Only five Juggernauts made it back."

 He returned to the railing with the others.
 Below, the survivors disembarked—mostly Morwen.
 These were no engineers in gambesons, but front-line fighters.
 They wore fully enclosed armor: bark-green chestplates and greaves layered with padding, bark helmets with breathing units and yellow visor-slits, finished with black boots and gloves.
 Even so, exhaustion radiated off them.
 A few dropped to their knees and vomited onto the concrete floor.